jmcpheron/trenchy-classy-chassis-mods/README.md

 ---

+## 📄 License

+This repository is released under the [MIT License](LICENSE).
+The original 3DTrenchy project retains its own separate license.

+---
-*Part of the community-driven Trenchy ecosystem - because every truck needs classy wheels!*
+*Part of the community-driven Trenchy ecosystem – because every truck needs classy wheels!*